Water supply: Public water service provision

-90% of urban water supply and sanitation services are currently in the public sector.
+90 percent of urban water supply and sanitation services are currently in the public sector.
 They are owned by the state or local authorities, or also by collectives or cooperatives.
 They run without an aim for profit but are based on the ethos of providing a common good considered to be of public interest.
 In most middle and low-income countries, these publicly owned and managed water providers can be inefficient as a result of political interference, leading to over-staffing and low labor productivity.

 Ironically, the main losers from this institutional arrangement are the urban poor in these countries.
 Because they are not connected to the water supply network, they end up paying far more per liter of water than do more well-off households connected to the network who benefit from the implicit subsidies that they receive from loss-making utilities.

 The fact that we are still so far from achieving universal access to clean water and sanitation shows that public water authorities, in their current state, are not working well enough.

 Yet some are being very successful and are modelling the best forms of public management.
 As Ryutaro Hashimoto, former Japanese Prime Minister, notes: "Public water services currently provide more than 90 percent of water supply in the world.
 Modest improvement in public water operators will have immense impact on global provision of services."

 Governance arrangements

-Governance arrangements for both public and private utilities can take many forms (Kurian and McCarney, 2010).
+Governance arrangements for both public and private utilities can take many forms.
 Governance arrangements define the relationship between the service provider, its owners, its customers and regulatory entities.
 They determine the financial autonomy of the service provider and thus its ability to maintain its assets, expand services, attract and retain qualified staff, and ultimately to provide high-quality services.
 Key aspects of governance arrangements are the extent to which the entity in charge of providing services is insulated from arbitrary political intervention; and whether there is an explicit mandate and political will to allow the service provider to recover all or at least most of its costs through tariffs and retain these revenues.
 If water supply is the responsibility of a department that is integrated in the administration of a city, town or municipality, there is a risk that tariff revenues are diverted for other purposes.
 In some cases, there is also a risk that staff are appointed mainly on political grounds rather than based on their professional credentials.